stepince/ParkingLot/README.md

 ### com.com.campaignmonitor.parkingLot.controller
    This package contains MVC Controller classes.
-   The can be RestAPI microservices implementations.
+   The can be Restful API microservices implementations.

 ## Testing